-The steps for removing a plugin depend on how the plugin was installed.
+The steps for removing a plugin depend on how it was installed.

 # Create a plugin

-Once you’ve had a chance to try out some community-built plugins, you may want to make one of your own.
+Once you’ve had a chance to try out plugins, you may want to make one of your own.
 To learn how, visit the create plugins doc.

 # Get help